cloudmesh-community/book/chapters/prg/python/python-install.md

     $ pyenv virtualenv 2.7.15 ENV2
     $ pyenv virtualenv 3.7.1 ENV3

-In the example above, ENV2 would represent python 2.7.15 while ENV3 would represent python 3.7.1.
+In the example, ENV2 would represent python 2.7.15 while ENV3 would represent python 3.7.1.
 Often it is easier to type the alias rather than the explicit version.